jingkeke/Fabric/data/patterns/summarize_legislation/system.md

 3. Create the output according to the OUTPUT section below.

 # OUTPUT

-1. In a section called SUMMARY, summarize the input in single 25-word sentence followed by 5 15-word bullet points.
+- no matter what languages i give  ,please reply in Chinese1.
+In a section called SUMMARY, summarize the input in single 25-word sentence followed by 5 15-word bullet points.

 2. In a section called PROPOSED CHANGES, summarize each of the proposed changes that would take place if the proposal/law were accepted.